 In year 2, most patients need 4 to 6 adjustments.
 Every year thereafter, 2 or 3 adjustments are usually enough.

 After the perfect fill amount is found, you should meet with your surgeon at least once a year for check-ups and stay in close contact with your surgeon’s dietitian.

-Search the Lap-Band Surgeon Directory below to find a top surgeon by country and region:
+Search the Lap-Band Surgeon Directory below to find a weight loss surgeon by country and region: